Introduction

 Deposit Flow

+This guide explains the deposit flow process for L2 deposit transactions, triggered by transactions or events on L1.
 In Optimism terminology, "deposit transaction" refers to any L2 transaction that is triggered by a transaction or event on L1.
-A deposit transaction may or may not have assets (ETH, tokens, etc.) attached to it.

-The process is somewhat similar to the way most networking stacks work (opens new window).
-Information is encapsulated in lower layer packets on the sending side, and then retrieved and used by those layers on the receiving side while going up the stack to the receiving application.
+The process is somewhat similar to the way most networking stacks work (opens in a new tab).
+Information is encapsulated in lower layer packets on the sending side and then retrieved and used by those layers on the receiving side while going up the stack to the receiving application.

-1. An L1 entity, either a smart contract or an externally owned account (EOA), sends a deposit transaction to L1CrossDomainMessenger (opens new window), using sendMessage (opens new window).
+1. An L1 entity, either a smart contract or an externally owned account (EOA), sends a deposit transaction to L1CrossDomainMessenger (opens in a new tab), using sendMessage (opens in a new tab).
 This function accepts three parameters:

 • _target, target address on L2.

-• _message, the L2 transaction's calldata, formatted as per the ABI (opens new window) of the target account.
+• _message, the L2 transaction's calldata, formatted as per the ABI (opens in a new tab) of the target account.

 • _minGasLimit, the minimum gas limit allowed for the transaction on L2.
 Note that this is a minimum and the actual amount provided on L2 may be higher (but never lower) than the specified gas limit.
 Note that the actual amount provided on L2 will be higher, because the portal contract on L2 needs to do some processing before submitting the call to _target.

-2. The L1 cross domain messenger calls its own _send function (opens new window).
+2. The L1 cross domain messenger calls its own _send function (opens in a new tab).
 It uses these parameters:

-3. _sendMessage (opens new window) calls the portal's depositTransaction function (opens new window).
+3. _sendMessage (opens in a new tab) calls the portal's depositTransaction function (opens in a new tab).

-Note that other contracts can also call depositTransaction (opens new window) directly.
+Note that other contracts can also call depositTransaction (opens in a new tab) directly.
 However, doing so bypasses certain safeguards, so in most cases it's a bad idea.

-4. The depositTransaction function (opens new window) runs a few sanity checks, and then emits a TransactionDeposited (opens new window) event.
+4. The depositTransaction function (opens in a new tab) runs a few sanity checks, and then emits a TransactionDeposited (opens in a new tab) event.

-1. The op-node component looks for TransactionDeposited events on L1 (opens new window).
-If it sees any such events, it parses (opens new window) them.
+1. The op-node component looks for TransactionDeposited events on L1 (opens in a new tab).
+If it sees any such events, it parses (opens in a new tab) them.

-2. Next, op-node converts (opens new window) those TransactionDeposited events into deposit transactions (opens new window).
+2. Next, op-node converts (opens in a new tab) those TransactionDeposited events into deposit transactions (opens in a new tab).

-3. In most cases user deposit transactions call the relayMessage (opens new window) function of L2CrossDomainMessenger (opens new window).
+3. In most cases user deposit transactions call the relayMessage (opens in a new tab) function of L2CrossDomainMessenger (opens in a new tab).

-4. relayMessage runs a few sanity checks and then, if everything is good, calls the real target contract with the relayed calldata (opens new window).
+4. relayMessage runs a few sanity checks and then, if everything is good, calls the real target contract with the relayed calldata (opens in a new tab).

 As with all other L1 transactions, the L1 costs of a deposit are borne by the transaction's originator.
 However, the L2 processing of the transaction is performed by the Optimism nodes.
 If there were no cost attached, an attacker could be able to submit a transaction that had high costs of run on L2, and that way perform a denial of service attack.

-To avoid this DoS vector, depositTransaction (opens new window), and the functions that call it, require a gas limit parameter.
-This gas limit is encoded into the []TransactionDeposited event (opens new window), and used as the gas limit for the user deposit transaction on L2.
+To avoid this DoS vector, depositTransaction (opens in a new tab), and the functions that call it, require a gas limit parameter.
+This gas limit is encoded into the []TransactionDeposited event (opens in a new tab), and used as the gas limit for the user deposit transaction on L2.

-This L2 gas is paid for by burning L1 gas here (opens new window).
+This L2 gas is paid for by burning L1 gas here (opens in a new tab).

 Deposits transactions can fail due to several reasons: